Asset Not Found

-“Asset Not Found" and "Assumed Remediated” are two of the possible statuses that may return for a finding after a user-requested refresh.
+are the finding rescan statuses that can be returned after a user-requested finding rescan.
 They indicate that we are unable to reach an asset or unable to locate new information to update the associated finding.
 For certain risk vectors, we assume that the finding was remediated.
 If you receive these statuses, additional information is provided in the finding details section to clarify what happened.

 We can’t guarantee visibility into every record associated with a company.
 External factors, such as firewall configurations and site availability, impact our ability to update findings.